grannycart/by-sound-alone_source/manuscript/5_Chapter.md

 [//]: # (Cassandra knows of drone music because the cultural flow through the depot included people from all over the world --- even if she did not exactly _experience_ the culture/music.)

 Cassandra let her mind sink into this strange music flowing through her headset, passing from one ear through the middle of her head to the other ear, letting her mind wander around in the sea surrounding them at the same time.
-This went on for more than an hour before she was jolted back to the sonar compartment by the distraction of Captain Percy and Chips having a loud and heated argument behind her.
+This went on for more than an hour before she was jolted back to the sonar compartment by the distraction of Percy and Chips having a loud and heated argument behind her.
 That was unfortunate because just at that moment she believed she could hear a new sound out in the darkness.
 It was something faint and far off.
 Something incongruous and inappropriate.

 She opened her eyes and looked at her instruments.
 She swung the mics around towards the boat's rear starboard side.
 At about 160 degrees there was a slight, but very real, wavering of the signal strength indicator.
 It just popped its head up for a second, like some prairie rodent checking for raptors.
 Cassandra spun the mic direction wheel back across the bearing, and the needle went up and down again.
 Back and forth she scanned, and each time the needle bounced and now she was sure that she could hear a faint mechanical hum in her earpiece when it did so.